sokoloowski/adm/report/src/43-preprocessing.md

 ## Preprocessing {#sec:preprocessing}

-Following the initial data filtering stage, we proceeded to process the data.
-The preparation of data for analysis represents a pivotal stage in the data mining process.
-In this instance, we elected to utilise a range of data processing techniques with a view to achieving optimal results for subsequent analysis.
+After the initial data filtering, we proceeded with the preprocessing stage, which is crucial in preparing the data for further analysis.
+In this phase, we employed various data processing techniques to optimize the dataset for subsequent analysis.

-The data was preprocessed in Python using the Pandas library for data manipulation [@reback2020pandas].
-This facilitated the straightforward loading of data from a Postgres database, convenient processing and filtering, and the saving of the current progress to pickle files.
+The data preprocessing was carried out in Python using the Pandas library for data manipulation [@reback2020pandas].
+Pandas allowed for easy loading of data from the PostgreSQL database, efficient processing and filtering, and saving intermediate results to pickle files.

+### Removing Duplicates

-The initial processing stage involved the removal of duplicate rows, which could otherwise introduce errors into the subsequent analysis.
-Rows with identical values in both the `body` and `subreddit` columns were identified as duplicates.
-The `drop_duplicates` method was employed to address this issue, and the resulting analysis demonstrated that duplicates accounted for a mere 0.48% of the total rows.
+The first step in the preprocessing pipeline was to remove duplicate rows, which could distort the analysis.
+Rows with identical values in both the `body` and `subreddit` columns were considered duplicates.
+We used the `drop_duplicates` method to address this issue, and the analysis revealed that duplicates represented only 0.48% of the total dataset.

+### Balancing and Reducing the Dataset

-The subsequent phase of the process entailed balancing and reducing the dataset.
-In this instance, the Pandas library was again leveraged, specifically the `sample` method, which permitted the selection of an equal number of rows for each category, as illustrated in [@lst:reduce-dataset].
-This approach resulted in a dataset comprising 20,000 rows, thereby facilitating more expedient analysis.
+Next, we focused on balancing and reducing the dataset size.
+The `sample` method from Pandas was used to ensure an equal number of rows for each subreddit, as illustrated in [@lst:reduce-dataset].
+The resulting dataset, comprising 20,000 rows, was better suited for more efficient analysis.

 ```python
 import pandas as pd